Call us on: 0161 785 1000

 James has also been elected as a Fellow of the Royal Society of Arts, in recognition of his work in the development of mental health services.

-Extensive experience in the management of mental health services
+Extensive experience in evidence-based practice in the management of mental health services

-James has worked extensively with health commissioners, social services, service users, Trusts, the Department of Health and Social Care, NHS England, and the independent sector.
+James has worked extensively with healthcare providers, commissioners, social services, service users, the Department of Health and Social Care, NHS England, and the independent sector.
 James’s key skills and experience include: